Jonathan Holloway (historian)

-Jonathan Scott Holloway (born 1967) is an American historian and academic administrator who is the 21st president of Rutgers, The State University of New Jersey.
+Jonathan Scott Holloway (born 1967) is an American historian, academic administrator, who served as the 21st president of Rutgers University.

-Holloway was named as the president of Rutgers University in January 2020 and assumed the position on July 1, 2020.
-Before coming to Rutgers, he was the provost of Northwestern University, a position he held between August 1, 2017 and July 1, 2020.
+Holloway was named as the president of Rutgers University in January 2020 becoming the first person of color and first African American to be named president of Rutgers.
+He assumed the position on July 1, 2020.
+Before coming to Rutgers, he was the provost of Northwestern University, a position he held between August 1, 2017, and July 1, 2020.
 Before that, he was the dean of Yale College and Edmund S. Morgan Professor of African American Studies, History, and American Studies at Yale University.
+During his tenure as Rutgers president, he oversaw the response to the 2023 Rutgers University strike.
+In an email to students on September 17, 2024, Holloway announced his resignation, stating that the 2024–2025 academic year will be his final year as university president and he would not seek a contract extension.
+He was succeeded by William F. Tate IV on July 1, 2025.

 Early life and education

-Holloway was born in Hawaii and raised on military bases in Montgomery, Alabama, and Maryland, while his father served in the United States Air Force.
+Holloway was born in Hawaii and raised on military bases in Montgomery, Alabama and Maryland while his father served in the United States Air Force.
 He was a star football player at Winston Churchill High School in Potomac, Maryland, and he was named an All-American honorable mention by USA Today.

 Holloway was recruited to play linebacker at Stanford University but graduated in 1989 without starting a game.
 While on Stanford's football team, he was a teammate of future U.S. Senator Cory Booker.
 He earned a Bachelor of Arts in American studies.
 Holloway earned a Ph.D. in history from Yale University in 1995.